Canada in the Korean War: Patrols and skirmishes

-On May 25, 1951, the 2nd Battalion PPCLI was transferred to the 25th Canadian Infantry Brigade within the 1st Commonwealth Division.
+On 25 May 1951, the 2nd Battalion PPCLI was transferred to the 25th Canadian Infantry Brigade within the 1st Commonwealth Division.
 For the rest of the war, the various infantry battalions of the PPCLI, the Royal 22nd Regiment, and the Royal Canadian Regiment, tank squadrons of Lord Strathcona's Horse, regiments of the Royal Canadian Horse Artillery, and various units of the Royal Canadian Army Medical Corps rotated in and out of the war.

 Royal Canadian Navy in Korea

-RFA Wave Sovereign resupplying (right foreground) and (left background) off Korea in 1952.
+resupplying (right foreground) and (left background) off Korea in 1952.

 Three Royal Canadian Navy (RCN) destroyers were dispatched as Canada's initial response to the United Nations' call for assistance during the Korean War, and were sent to Korean waters to join other UN naval forces.
 The eight Canadian ships' duties included shore bombardments and the destruction of North Korean trains and railway lines.
 Initially dispatched in 1950, Canadian destroyers maintained a presence off the Korean peninsula until 1955.

 The ships were first under fire during the bombardment of Inchon in the middle of January 1951.
 The coastal defence fire was inaccurate, and the ships doubled back and silenced the guns.
 Another bombardment at Inchon two days later was also successful, without damage.
 The only Canadian naval casualties of the Korean War occurred on 2 October 1952 during an inshore patrol by on the east coast, inflicted by a coastal defence battery: 3 sailors died and 10 were wounded.
 Canadian ships destroyed 8 of the 28 trains destroyed by United Nations forces, and alone hit 3 trains.